 To do any of this, though, you need to be comfortable with writing code.
 This is why the feature is hidden in the Advanced area in Export Settings:

-The export destination path is passed as arg 1, so you can
+For macOS and Linux, shell scripts are a simple yet powerful option for writing export scripts.
+The export destination path is passed as arg 1, so you need to

-cd $1 to navigate to the folder in your script.
+cd $1 in order to navigate to the folder with the exported files.

 Here is an example, written in bash, which changes the extension of your index file to php:

 #!/bin/bash cd $1 mv index.html index.php